ChristophSchmidl/web-security/assignment-3/README.md

 # Assignment 3

-* Do the following two lessons in WebGoat (you do not have to submit any notes regarding these exercises to blackboard):
+* Do the following lessons in WebGoat (you do not have to submit any notes regarding these exercises to blackboard):

 	* Injection Flaws - Command Injection